Bathrooms / By Robyn Roberts / September 15, 2016

 In the powder room, the same cloudy square floor tiles were replaced with a herringbone tile in soft gray and white, while the same square wall tiles were swapped for a subway style in white marble.
 The homeowners selected a slender dark wood vanity and square white porcelain sink, along with a silhouette mirror trimmed in wood to match.

-Paulina and Albert sanded and stained the oak wood floors throughout the rest of the apartment, and in doing so they replaced all of the white shoe moulding as well.
+Paulina and Albert sanded and stained the oak wood floors throughout the rest of the apartment, and in doing so they replaced all of the white shoe molding as well.
 The walls were stripped and repainted, mostly white or the palest gray-blue found in the new powder room.

 Kitchen selects >> cabinets: custom / counters: LG Quartz / backsplash: Tile Bar: Beveled Marble / gas range: Verona / dishwasher: Bosch / fridge: Fisher & Paykel / sink: Kohler / faucet: Moen